What is the Value of a Holistic Cyber Security Perspective?

 For the sake of your bottom line, you need to make sure that every component that goes into your product meets minimum quality standards to avoid reputational or legal repercussions.

 But have you considered the security side of your supply chain?
-If the software that your organisation develops includes code that is vulnerable to malware, then your code is probably vulnerable too.
+If the software that your organization develops includes code that is vulnerable to malware, then your code is probably vulnerable too.

 Have you heard of the Equifax breach?
 The loss of millions of people’s sensitive data was caused by Equifax using software with a vulnerability that they failed to patch.
 But no one seems to be mad at Apache for writing vulnerable code in the first place, they blame Equifax for not taking the appropriate steps to fix code that they inherited from their suppliers.